-Based on the review and discussions described above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements for the year ended September 30, 2001 be included in the Company's Annual Report on Form 10-K for filing with the SEC.
+Based on the review and discussions described above, the Audit Committee recommended to the Board of Directors that the Company's audited financial statements for the fiscal year ended March 30, 2003 be included in the Company's Annual Report on Form 10-K for filing with the SEC.
 Additionally, the Audit Committee reviewed the Company's quarterly results prior to public release.

-John S. McKeon, Chair

-Duane M. Jergenson

-G. Robert Gey

-Daryl I. Skaar

-Audit Committee of the Board of Directors
+John S. McKeon, Chair Duane M. Jergenson G. Robert Gey Daryl I. Skaar Audit Committee of the Board of Directors